mxro/maxrohde-web/content/posts/2020/2020-03-05-next-js-with-bootstrap-getting-started/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Next.js with Bootstrap Getting Started'
+date: '2020-03-05'
 categories:
-- javascript
+  - 'javascript'
-coverImage: banner.png
-date: "2020-03-05"
 tags:
-- bootstrap
+  - 'bootstrap'
-- next-js-framework
+  - 'next-js-framework'
-- programming
+  - 'programming'
-- react
+  - 'react'
-title: Next.js with Bootstrap Getting Started
+coverImage: 'banner.png'
 ---

 [Next.js](https://nextjs.org/) is an open-source framework for React that aspires to reduce the amount of boilerplate code required for developing React applications.
 Key features that Next.js provides out of the box are: